DecisionsDev/odm-docker-kubernetes/azure/README.md

 | mycompany-odm-decisionserverconsole | LoadBalancer |   10.0.224.220  |  xx.xx.xxx.xxx   |      9443:30874/TCP |   9s |
 | mycompany-odm-decisionserverconsole-notif | ClusterIP | 10.0.103.221 |  \<none\> | 1883/TCP |        9s |

-  Then you can open a browser to the https://xx.xx.xxx.xxx:9443 for Decision Server console/runtime and runner and https://xx.xx.xxx.xxx:9453 for Decision center.
+  You can then open a browser on https://xx.xx.xxx.xxx:9443 to access Decision Server console, Decision Server Runtime, and Decision Runner and on https://xx.xx.xxx.xxx:9453 to access Decision Center.

 ## Access the ODM services via ingress